You're planning a trip to Central Asia and want to rent a 4×4 or a motorcycle.

 Who to rent a car from in Kazakhstan?

-In Kazakhstan, you'll find several agencies like Europcar or Hertz that rent good city cars.
+In Kazakhstan, you will find several agencies such as Europcar and Hertz that rent good city cars.

 For travel throughout the country, I recommend Topcar.
-A reader told me about this Almaty agency.
+It is an agency in Almaty that a reader told me about.
 Since then, several other readers have recommended it to me.
-I've had nothing but good feedback and their prices are very reasonable.
+I've only heard good things about them, and their prices are very reasonable.

 Unfortunately, their vehicles cannot leave the country.

-Only in Kyrgyzstan do I know of rental companies whose vehicles can cross borders.
+Kyrgyzstan is the only country I know of where rental companies have vehicles that can cross borders.

 Who to rent a 4×4 from in Tajikistan?